SSuperookie/SSuperookie.github.io/experiences.md

 <br>

 #### 2023
 I joined the Electrotactile Group, which is working on open-source devices.
-The first project enhances electrotactile through force-coupling, and the device can be used in mouse, touch screen and VR/AR environments.
-The second project presents a textile interface that provides high-resolution haptic feedback and touch-tracking capabilities, and hints at its potential applications in everyday textile such as yoga mats and pillow covers.
+The first project (R&R in CHI 2024) enhances electrotactile through force-coupling, and the device can be used in mouse, touch screen and VR/AR environments.
+The second project (accepted by CHI 2024) presents a textile interface that provides high-resolution haptic feedback and touch-tracking capabilities, and hints at its potential applications in everyday textile such as yoga mats and pillow covers.
 <br>